 In Fall 2019, I will be an Assistant Professor in the philosophy department at the University of North Carolina at Greensboro.
 I am currently a Lecturer in philosophy at the University of Pennsylvania and the City College of New York.
-Before that I was a postdoctoral researcher, and member of the ERC-funded IDEM project, where I work on the philosophy and biology of holobionts, symbiosis, microbiomes, and biological individuality.
-I received my Ph.D. in philosophy from The Graduate Center of the City University of New York (CUNY) in 2016.
+Before that I was a postdoctoral researcher, and member of the ERC-funded IDEM project at the University of Bordeaux, working on the philosophy and biology of holobionts, symbiosis, microbiomes, and biological individuality.
+I received my Ph.D. in philosophy from The Graduate Center of the City University of New York (CUNY) in 2017.
 I received my Ph.D. in zoology and my M.A. in philosophy from The University of Hawaiʻi at Mānoa in 2012.

 A full CV is available here.